Meet Your R.H.M.A. Teachers

-Michael grew up in Medicine Hat, Alberta.
+Michael grew up in the small town of Medicine Hat, Alberta.
 He took guitar lessons from Tim Deis at "Tones and Tunes" music school and that changed his life forever.
 He thought, "wouldn't it be amazing if I could some day play guitar for living?"
-This pursuit of all things guitars and rock 'n roll, involved studying guitar at famed arts/music school Grant MaEwan College in Edmonton, three years in Calgary teaching at Guitarworks, and playing music, and eventually ending up moving to Toronto in 1994.
-Michael landed a gig with Universal Honey, and spent years touring all over North America as support for The Goo Goo Dolls, Wallflowers, The Tragically Hip, 54:40, Alanis Morissette, and various other touring acts stateside.
+This pursuit of all things guitars and rock 'n roll, involved studying guitar briefly at Grant MacEwan College in Edmonton, three years in Calgary teaching at Guitarworks, while playing in bands, and eventually ending up moving to Toronto in 1994.
+Michael landed a gig with Canadian band Universal Honey, and spent years touring North America as support for The Goo Goo Dolls, Wallflowers, The Tragically Hip, 54:40, Alanis Morissette, and various other touring acts stateside.

 Though he still loved teaching, and had always thought of having his own music school some day.
 This would involve a fresh new approach to teaching and inspiring students with the latest technology available, as well as incorporating recording, and a rehearsal space where students could play together as a band.
 Thus Red House was born in late 2009.

 In addition to teaching, and running Red House, Michael plays and records with The New Mendicants featuring Joe Pernice (Scud Mountain Boys, Pernice Brothers), Norman Blake (Teenage Fanclub), and Mike Belitsky (The Sadies, Neko Case, The Good Brothers) as well as Canadian music stalwarts, Lowest of The Low, and The Mick McKenzie Band, and Big Beat Cortoration with Mark Holmes (Platinum Blonde) and his best friend Justin Kadis (Yoko Casionos, The Mean, Platinum Blonde) session drummer.

 Born in Montreal, 1953, Al has always loved the drums.
 He played in high school bands, inspired by local heroes The Rabble, and various bands of the day.